2026 AIMS Conference

 Recognized as a Power 100 awardee by Delux Magazine and recipient of the Women Who Inspire Award, Dr. Evans brings nearly three decades of experience and a deep commitment to transforming education through equity and justice.

 Heather Gerker, Ph.D., is an educational researcher with over twenty years of experience in Montessori education.
-She has worked as a teacher, teacher educator, and director of a teacher education program.
-Drawing on her background in nonprofit leadership, educational organizations, and community-based research, Dr. Gerker now partners with educators and organizations to reflect, research, and reimagine their work, turning insights into meaningful action.
+She has served as a teacher, teacher educator, and director of a Montessori teacher education program.
+Drawing on her background in nonprofit leadership, educational organizations, and community-based research, Dr. Gerker partners with educators and organizations to reflect, research, and reimagine their work, turning insights into meaningful action.
+She is also a parent of three children who have attended public Montessori schools since preschool, grounding her work in both professional expertise and lived experience.

 Panelist: Dr. Luz Casquejo Johnston